3snowp7im/SotN-Randomizer/README.md

 ### Presets

-Presets are scripts that generate different randomizations from those found in the default mode.
-To create your own preset, save a copy of `presets/sample.js` and modify its contents with your own customizations.
+Presets are settings that generate different randomizations from those found in the default mode.
+To create your own preset, save a copy of `presets/sample.json` and modify its content with your own customizations.

-For example, you have created your preset and named it `presets/mypreset.js`.
+For example, you have created your preset and named it `presets/mypreset.json`.
 To create a URL that allows others to randomize their game using your
-customizations:
+preset:

 ```shell
 $ node randomize -np presets/mypreset